kschuler/ling001/spring2019/research-proposal.md

 Your proposal must be **single-spaced** with at least **½-inch margins** and at least **11-pt font**.

-Finally, there are no restrictions on the type of research project you propose – choose whatever topic interests you! - but you should keep in mind the feasibility constraints of the R03 mechanism when preparing your proposal.
+Finally, there are no restrictions on the type of research project you propose – choose whatever topic interests you! - but you should keep in mind the feasibility constraints of the R03 mechanism.
 R03’s support project periods of **no more than two years** with total budgets of **no more than $100,000**.

 ## In-class peer review